 Foggieton’s Doric name translates to ‘mossy farm’, and old farm walls can still be spotted standing amongst the trees.

-There are a couple of planned walking routes to enjoy at Foggieton Woods; including the Ladyhill Trail which winds through a sea of magnificent beech trees and areas where blackberries and raspberries grow in the summer and autumn.
+There are a couple of planned walking routes to enjoy at Foggieton Woods, including the Ladyhill Trail.
+This winds through a sea of magnificent beech trees and areas where blackberries and raspberries grow in the summer and autumn.

 Swinley Forest, Berkshire

-There’s plenty of adventure to be had at Swinley Forest, with a high-ropes Go Ape course that allows you to swing from tree to tree and ride through the canopies on zip wires.
-If you’re into cycling, you’ll be pleased to hear that Swinley’s mountain-bike track is considered one of the best in the UK – it was even put in the mix as a potential location for the 2012 Olympics.
+There’s plenty of adventure to be had here, with a high-ropes Go Ape course where you can swing from tree to tree and whizz through the canopies on zip wires.
+If you’re into cycling, you’ll be pleased to know that Swinley’s mountain bike track is considered one of the best in the UK.
+It was even put in the mix as a potential location for the 2012 Olympics.

 Alternatively, for those seeking a simple stroll through peaceful woodland, Swinley Forest has a range of enchanting routes to pick from.